VUIIS/dax/docs/news/spiders/Temporal_Lobe_v2_0_0.rst

 ====================

 * **What does it do?**
+Segments the hippocampus body, tail, and amygdala following the Heckers lab protocol.

 * **Requirements**
+ - T1 weighted MR image
+ - Multi-Atlas segmentation with BrainCOLOR

 * **Resources** *
 | OUTLOG - STDOUT and STDERR from the process on the grid